In release 4.1 MySQL introduces spatial extensions, which allow generation, storage and analysis of geographic features. This chapter describes:

 PolygonFromWKB(wkb,srid)

-Constructs a POLYGON using its WKB representation and SRID.
+POLYGON using its WKB representation and SRID.

 MPointFromWKB(wkb,srid)